KristianLyng/varnishfoo/chapter-3.rst

 ``-S``, ``-n``).

 Many Varnish installations default to using ``-S /etc/varnish/secret``.
-This is largely for historic reasons, but is a useful habit in case you end up with multiple Varnish instances over multiple machines.
+This is largely for historic reasons, but is a good habit in case you end up with multiple Varnish instances over multiple machines.

+Last, but not least, you almost always want to specify an ``-s`` option.
+This is used to set how large Varnish's cache will be, and what underlying method is used to cache.
+This is an extensive topic, but for now, use ``-s malloc,<size>``, for example ``-s malloc,256M``.
+For most systems, using ``-s malloc,<size>``, where ``<size>`` is slightly less than the system memory is a good practice.
+Malloc has been a good choice for a decade, and recently ``-s file`` was formally deprecated.

 To summarize: